0enigma0/0enigma0.github.io/README.md

 # yo-lo
-Trying to create my first website with HTML, CSS and Javascrip
+Trying to create my first website with HTML, CSS and Javascript